-When repairing the sail use a self-adhesive patch specified for this purpose.
-Every Avax XC5 comes with a small amount of self-adhesive material which is enough for small repairs.

-The only admissible repairs done on lines are those where the damaged lines are changed for new ones.
-Lines must be exclusively supplied by Gradient, an authorised dealer or authorised service centre.
+- When repairing the sail use a self-adhesive patch specified for this purpose.
+Every Xstyle comes with a small amount of self-adhesive material which is enough for small repairs. - The only admissible repairs done on lines are those where the damaged lines are changed for new ones.
+Lines must be exclusively supplied by Gradient; an authorised dealer or authorised service centre.
 When ordering new lines use the codes in the attached line diagram.
-Use the code 'XC5' (Avax XC5) and size of the glider, i.e. 'XC5 24', 'XC5 26', 'XC5 28' followed by the line code.
-E.g. the outside long line in row A for an Avax XC5 28 is: 'XC5 28 A 1.3.'
+Use the code 'Xstyle'

+and size of the glider, followed by the line code.
+E.g. the outside main line in row A for a Xstyle 20 is: 'Xstyle 20 A1.3'.
-An exception to this is an emergency repair while out flying.
-For this purpose Gradient encloses a spare line with every Avax XC5 with a prepared loop on one end.
-To get the right length adjust it accordingly to the same line on the opposite side of the canopy.
-As soon as you can, change the line for an original one from your authorised Gradient service centre.

-After changing any lines a thorough pre-flight check must be done.
+- An exception to this is an emergency repair of brake line while out flying.
+For this purpose Gradient encloses a spare line with every Xstyle with a prepared loop on one end.
+To get the right length adjust it according to the same line on the opposite side of the canopy.
+As soon as you can, change the line for an original one from your authorised Gradient service centre. - After changing any line a thorough pre-flight check must be done.
 Don't hesitate to ask your instructor or an experienced colleague for help.
 If you're not sure, entrust the job to either the manufacturer or an authorised Gradient dealer.

-If you have to replace any of the line-tidy rings (a spare ring is supplied with each Avax XC5) check that the lines haven't been swapped accidentally and that they are returned to the small karabiner in the correct order.
+If you have to replace any of the line-tidy rings (a spare rings are supplied with each Xstyle) check that the lines haven't been swapped accidentally and that they are returned to the small karabiner in the correct order.